joedono/House-of-Z/Notes/previously.md

 ...and heard growling amidst the trees.

 ## 2021-02-28
-Previously, on Women in Wine Cellars:
+Previously, on Women in Wine Cellars

 The party successfully rescued Isabella Elmwall from the wine cellar of her estate and escorted her and her remaining staff to the House of Sunlight for treatment.
 While there, she gave an account of what happened to her.
 Archebald made a "new friend" in Visera, an elven woman with piercing green eyes.
 Visera quickly wormed her way into the heart of Archebald and their sons.
 She was very interested in purchasing land, but seemed dissatisfied with all the prospects around Loftran that Archebald showed her.
 She convinced Archebald to build her an alchemical garden under his own mansion, where she grew powerful magical flowers.
 Visera bewitched the family, imprisoned Isabella, transformed into her, and took her place.
 She eventually poisoned the staff, drove the sons to insanity, and had Archebald killed by his own children.
 Ibal meticulously recorded all this in a journal, and the party left Isabella and her staff at the House of Sunlight for treatment.